exascale-genomics/mvp-wgs-sv/parabricks_readme.md

 ```

 ## Sequence and Reference data
 Several files for testing will be downloaded.
-The description and steps taken can be seen [here]([https://github.com/exascale-genomics/mvp-wgs-sv/blob/main/data/1kg_download.txt](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/analysisSet/) and the directions.
+The description and steps taken can be seen [here](https://github.com/exascale-genomics/mvp-wgs-sv/blob/main/data/1kg_download.txt) and the [directions](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/analysisSet/).

 ## Testing
 NVIDIA Clara-Parabricks provides multiple [tools](https://docs.nvidia.com/clara/parabricks/4.0.0/index.html#software-overview) and [workflows](https://docs.nvidia.com/clara/parabricks/4.0.0/index.html#parabricks-pipelines).
 We will be testing the tools specified in the link above as well as the workflows for germline variant detection using both low-coverage and 30X whole-genome samples.

-The reference data used is [GRCh38](ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.gz)
+The reference data used is [GRCh38](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/analysisSet/) and the directions on how to download this were taken from [here](https://docs.nvidia.com/clara/parabricks/4.0.0/How-Tos/WholeGenomeGermlineSmallVariants.html#downloading-and-indexing-a-reference-genome-and-known-sites).

-### Low Coverage Whole-genome Analysis
+### Low-Coverage Whole-genome Analysis
+The [deepvariant-germline workflow](https://docs.nvidia.com/clara/parabricks/4.0.0/Documentation/ToolDocs/man_deepvariant_germline.html#deepvariant-germline) runs through multiple tools such as bwa-mem, mark duplicates, and deepVariant.
+The workflow requires fastq files as input and provides an alignment BAM file and VCF as outputs.
+These versions of the tools take advantage of Polaris's GPU framework by accelerating the analysis.